-It’s this hands-on approach that allows each student to director their own project and crew 25 more in their first year.
+It’s this hands-on approach that allows each student to write, direct and shoot8 films and work on crew of 28 more in the first year.

 Sure you can get your AA, BA, BFA or MFA at NYFA.
 But you can also enroll in short-term programs and workshops if you’re pressed for time.